The couple's children marveled at their parents' longevity, both in life and in marriage.

 Charles and Sara Rippey

-The Rippeys' love affair started early -- Charles was in the sixth grade, and Sara was in the fourth, their son Mike said.
+The Rippeys' love affair started early -- Charles was in the sixth grade, and Sara was in the fourth grade, their son Mike said.

 After Charles went to fight in World War II, he returned and had five children with his beloved, Mike Rippey told KPIX.
-The couple recently celebrated their 75th wedding anniversary.
+They recently celebrated their 75th wedding anniversary.